 - Video and audio calls

 Spike differentiates itself from the sea of similar-looking email apps.
-Unlike others that display emails as individual items, it instead groups conversations, removes redundant headings and texts and makes the interface look/act like a chat room.
+Unlike others that display emails as individual items, it instead groups conversations, remove redundant headings and texts and makes the interface look/act like a chat room.
 However, while Spike behaves differently, the recipient will still view the sent messages as regular mails through standard apps.
 Since it’s an all-in-one productivity program, Mac users can create and collaborate on notes, track tasks and calendars, store files on the cloud, and even perform one-to-one or group audio/video calls without leaving the inbox.
 Apart from that, it also offers integration and a smooth transition from the built-in chat and emails, especially when working in a team.
 After removing emails, Spike retains the chat history, so users will still have access to essential information anytime.
 Then again, it’s still worth considering if the monthly subscription for such features is necessary or beneficial, or if going for a one-time purchase yet standard email app instead would be a better choice.

 - Combined productivity tools